Code-Institute-Submissions/savasana_yoga/docs/testing/testing.md

     * Result: Social media icons grow in size when hovered, and when clicked a new tab is opened which directs users to the correct social media website.

+* Test: If the site map links direct users to the correct page.

+    * Result: Each link in the site map correctly directs users to relevant page.

 * Test: Search Bar correctly searches for products relating to name, category, or description.

     * Result: Search functionality correctly identifies a user's search parameters by querying results via name, category, or description.